History of the ISSW

 Two years later, in Aspen, Colorado, the next ISSW was presented.
 At this meeting the ISSW Steering Committee was created to provide guidance for future ISSW's.
 A biennial rotation of the Workshop through the western North American mountain region was established with every 3rd meeting in Canada.
 Two representatives were appointed from each of four US regions and two Canadian regions.
 Subsequently, the Chairman of each ISSW has become chairman of the Steering Committee at the next ISSW and then remained a voting member, thereafter.
 In addition, there is a Secretary of the Steering Committee which helps provide a point of contact and helps maintain continuity in the organisation.
 John Montagne served as Secretary from the inception until 2000 when Rich Marriott accepted the position.

-At the most recent ISSW in 2010 at Squaw Valley, California, the Steering Committee approved another European ISSW to take place in France, now confirmed, for Grenoble.
-The Steering Committee will evaluate ISSW 2013 and determine if it should become part of the regular ISSW rotation.
+At the ISSW in 2010 at Squaw Valley, California, the Steering Committee approved another European ISSW to take place in France at Grenoble.
 The Steering Committee has evolved a series of requirements for future hosts and hosting sites including affordability, minimum capacity of facilities, and the necessity to encourage the participation of practioners in the presentations.
 The Steering Committee decided in 2002 to try to increase its profile at ISSWs and on the Internet to encourage a continuing interest from future hosting sites and to provide a permanent link to past ISSWs and past ISSW presentations.
 This led to the current ISSW Steering Committee site containing the history of earlier ISSWs and information on future Workshops.
 In addition, the Committee attempts to have sites scheduled approximately 4 years in advance.
-In Squaw Valley approval was given to a group from Banff, Alberta to host ISSW 2014, this is now confirmed for September 28 - Oct 3, 2014.
-ISSW 2016 has now been confirmed for Breckenridge, Colorado, dates yet to be confirmed.

 For Information about ISSW contact: